Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

      The alarm pictures of the device are stored in Alibaba Cloud and Amazon Cloud

 【Function】
-     Judge by the State and iotType of the MeariMessageInfoAlarmDevice object in the message column state is 0, you can access the picture directly through the url state is 1:
+     Judge by the State and cloudType of the MeariMessageInfoAlarmDevice object in the message column state is 0, you can access the picture directly through the url state is 1:
          cloudType <= 1: a.
 Obtain image data directly through getOssAlarmImageDataWithUrl